signalfx/integrations/collectd-etcd/docs/guage.etcd.self.sendpkg.rate.md

 metric_type: guage
 ---
 ### Package Sent Rate
-The rate at which a leader receives packages.
+The rate at which a leader sends packages.
 This metric is reported with the dimension `state` to indicate the current state and `cluster` name.